The ins and outs of gate security

-Size: In general, the width and height of he gate will determine its weight, and this may impact on the type of control system that is required.
-Gate weight varies with the material used such as steel, aluminum or wood, and allowance should be made for accumulations of snow, ice or debris on gate surfaces and mechanisms.
+Size: In general, the width and height of the gate will determine its weight, and this may impact on the type of control system that is required.
+Gate weight varies with the material used such as steel, aluminium or wood, and allowance should be made for accumulations of snow, ice or debris on gate surfaces and mechanisms.

 Speed: While slow opening speeds may be acceptable in a residential environment they may be unacceptable in a commercial setting where there is a high-volume of traffic.
 Gate size, weight, and type will all determine the opening and closing speeds attainable.

 Construction: This can make an enormous difference to performance and reliability of automatic gate operations.
 Gates need to be specially designed for automatic operation.

 Location: A major consideration is where the gate is to be installed.
 In general, gates installed in residential areas require more safety features than those in industrial environments.
 Most gates are designed to be used on level ground and special features are needed to operate on an incline.
 Special measures are required in areas that are subject to extreme hot or cold temperatures or to adverse weather conditions.

 Power: While light-duty gates can be operated on standard electricity supplies some heavy-duty gate operators will require more serious electrical power and expert advice may be needed.

 Choosing an automatic gate is not a trivial task.
 Automatic gates are tricky to install and require regular maintenance.
 Choosing a cheap electronic gate may save money in the short term but maintenance and repair costs can soon add up.

 We recommended that you get advice from a professional engineer or independent security consultant to help you assess your requirement and to select the product that best meets your long-term needs.